dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

 ## Performance Result

-- The following table shows the time taken (in seconds) to run each SQL query and its associated file format without SNAPPY compression.
+- The following table shows the time taken (in seconds) to run each SQL query in the specific file format table without SNAPPY compression.
 - By default, ZLIB compression is enabled for any managed ORC-based table in `Hive` engine in CDW unless specified.